 Which of the following types of firms would be most likely to use a global marketing strategy?

 Answer: Option (D) is correct.

 Transnational firms operate in multiple countries and need a global marketing strategy to reach a wide customer base.
 Non-unique products like Coca-Cola or Nike are ideal for this approach.

 Why is brand extension a popular marketing strategy?

 There are several reasons why brand extension is such a popular marketing strategy.

-First, it allows companies to leverage the equity of their existing brands to create new products and services.
-This can be a very efficient way to enter new markets and gain market share.
-Second, brand extension can help companies to differentiate their offerings from those of their competitors.
-By association, the new product or service can benefit from the positive attributes of the parent brand.
+Brand extension allows companies to use their existing brands to create new products and services, which helps them enter new markets efficiently and gain market share.
+It also helps differentiate their offerings from competitors and allows the new product or service to benefit from the positive attributes of the parent brand.